Solace PubSub+ Event Broker Concepts

 In addition to spooling published Guaranteed messages that have a matching queue destination, it's possible to add one or more topic subscriptions to a durable queue so that Guaranteed messages published to those topics are also delivered to and spooled by the queue.
 This feature enables queues to participate equally in point-to-point and publish/subscribe messaging models, opening up a large number of interesting use cases.

-As shown in the following figure, this allows a single message published to a topic to be delivered to a combination of topic endpoints, one or more queues, or even clients with matching Direct Messaging topic subscriptions.
+As shown in the following figure, topic-to-queue mapping allows a single message published to a topic to be delivered to a combination of one or more topic endpoints, queues, or even clients with matching Direct Messaging topic subscriptions.

 Any Guaranteed messages published to topics that match subscriptions associated with queues are delivered to those queues.
 Error indications are returned to the publisher if the message can't be delivered to one or more queues for any reason (that is, the feedback to the publisher is identical to that provided when the messages are published directly to the queues).